aletheia-foundation/aletheia-admin/CONTRIBUTING.md

 To give you an idea of where we've come from, what ground we've already covered, where we are going adn what needs doing, check out our [roadmap](https://github.com/aletheia-foundation/admin/blob/master/ROADMAP.md).

-### How to contact the maintainers to discuss contributions, and where to interact with fellow Aletheians
+### How to contact the maintainers to discuss contributions, where to interact with fellow Aletheians and how to ask for help

 * You can email the Aletheia maintainers on contact@aletheia-foundation.io to discuss your contribution

 * You can interact with other Aletheians in our [Slack channel](https://aletheiafoundation.slack.com).
 If other communication channels become popular we will look at setting those up as well.
+This is also the place to sing out for help if you need it!

 ### The basic structure of Aletheia